“`html

 Key Takeaways

-Why Early Retirees Need Health Insurance Before Medicare
+Early Retirement Health Insurance Options Before Medicare

 Marketplace Health Insurance for Early Retirees